- When did COVID vaccination start in Slovakia?

-- Will vaccination be obligatory in Slovakia?
+- Is vaccination be obligatory in Slovakia?

-- What vaccines will be available in Slovakia?
+- What vaccines are available in Slovakia?

 - When will my turn for the vaccination come?